 - Take advantage of the web.
 Here you can find lengthy or concise study guides, vocabulary, terms to know, etc.

 - If you cannot access a prep book, don't sweat it.
 If you have access to old exams and FRQ's, this is not necessary.
 While it may help for some for extra practice, it's perfectly possible to get a 5 without this manual.
 If you do want a practice exam book, definitely invest in one with plenty of practice questions.
-I recommend this from Barron's. one
+I recommend this one from Barron's.

 - Ask questions.
 Your professor is there to help.
 They've seen the exam and taught the course.
 Take advantage of this.
 Review FRQ's with them and ask if you don't understand a multiple choice question.